Non-vanishing of Artin $L$-functions associated with $D_4$-quartic function fields ordered by conductor: Preliminaries

 The fields $L$ and $L_1$ are isomorphic over $\fq(T)$.
 Similarly, the fields $L'_1$ and $L'$ are isomorphic, and also $D_4$-quartic.
 The fields $L$ and $L'$ are not isomorphic, however they are related in a different way.
 Indeed, there is a certain outer automorphism $\phi$ of $D_4$, mapping $\mathrm{Gal}(M/L)$ to $\mathrm{Gal}(M/L')$.

 The group $D_4$ has a unique irreducible representation of dimension $2$, see \cite[Section 3]{Durlanik} for an explicit description of this representation.
 We are interested in the Artin $L$-function associated with this representation.
 By \cite[Proposition 3.1]{Durlanik}, this Artin $L$-function is in fact equal to $\zeta_L(u)/\zeta_K(u)$.
 For the general definition of an Artin $L$-function, see \cite[Chapter VII, §10]{Neukirch}.
-From this and the Riemann-Hurwitz formula, it follows, see \cite[Corollary 3.2]{Durlanik}, that the so-called Artin conductor appearing in the functional equation of this $L$-function equals
+From this and the Riemann-Hurwitz formula, it follows, see \cite[Corollary 3.2]{Durlanik}, that up to a scaling factor $q^{-4}$, the so-called Artin conductor appearing in the functional equation of this $L$-function equals